SchrodingerZhu/area-exam-survey/writing/main.typ

 ```
 ]

 We plan to implement the reuse analysis and code lowering in a multi-pass manner.
-Some highlights are listed as the following:
+Some key steps are listed as the following:

 1. *type inference*: Infer types for operands.
 This pass also checks that function calls and basic operations are well-formed.
 2. *liveness analysis*: Detect the last-use frontier for operands.
 After this pass, explicit `drop()` operations will be inserted.